Pilot TMS for Methamphetamine Use Disorder

 Statistical Analysis:

-Retention in the Study and Psychosocial Treatment: We will describe the proportion of subjects who complete the 4-week TMS treatment period and complete each subsequent monthly follow-up visit.
-We will use Kaplan-Meier curves to describe retention in the study and in psychosocial treatment.
+Retention in the Study and Psychosocial Treatment: We will describe the proportion of subjects who complete the 4-week TMS treatment period and complete each subsequent monthly follow-up visit, depending on randomization group.
+We will use Kaplan-Meier curves to describe retention in the study and in psychosocial treatment, and log-rank tests to compare them.
 If non-retention is common enough, we will use Cox regression to explore baseline measures as predictors of retention.
 We anticipate that multivariate analysis will not be feasible with the sample size.

 Symptoms and Impulse Control Measures: Primary analyses for other measures will focus on changes over the 4-week TMS treatment period.
 Changes in symptoms evaluated weekly or biweekly (e.g. craving, depression, affect, anxiety, sleep) will be assessed using generalized linear mixed models with appropriate distributions.
 We anticipate a Poisson distribution for days of MA or other stimulant use and will use a binomial distribution with a logit link to evaluate changes in positive urine drug screens.
-Time will be the primary variable of interest to assess the slopes of change during treatment.
+Randomization group by time interactions will be the primary variables of interest to assess the differences between slopes of change between groups during treatment.
 Paired t-tests or Wilcoxon signed-rank tests will be used to evaluate changes in measures completed at baseline and after 4 weeks of treatment.
 We will compare measures at baseline and 4 weeks to those at 8 weeks and 12 weeks similarly, but in separate analyses since decay in effects may occur after TMS ends.

 Exploratory Analysis: Follow-up exploratory voxel-wise analyses will be conducted for functional connectivity, which will provide thousands of individual predictors.
 This will help confirm findings in large parcel ROI based analysis.
 We will use the same statistical models as used for the ROI based analysis described above but at the voxel level.
 Voxel-wise data creates a high-dimensional problem in which the number of predictors far exceeds the number of participants.
 Machine learning methods, such as random forest will be used to handle the high-dimensional sub-analyses.
 Random forest requires a minimum of data assumptions, automatically accounts for non-linear and interaction effects, and it has proven useful in identifying useful predictors in high-dimensional contexts.

-Comparison with Historical Controls: We will compare retention in psychosocial treatment programs and positive urine drug screens from chart review with a historical control group of patients with MA use disorder matched on age, sex, site, and psychosocial treatment modality.
+Comparison with Historical Controls: We will compare retention in psychosocial treatment programs and positive urine drug screens from chart review with between the two randomization groups.
 Treatment retention will be compared using a log-rank test.
 Positive urine drug screens in each week of follow-up will be compared using generalized estimating equation models with a logit link, clustered on subject, with participation in the TMS study as the variable of interest.

 Study Type